leaseweb knowledge base logo - white color on the orange background

 Test permissions

-You can use the auth can-i subcommand provide with kubectl to quickly query the k8s API to see if you can perform a give action. for example deployment in either the dev or production environment.
+You can use the auth can-i subcommand provide with kubectl to quickly query the k8s API to see if you can perform a give action.
+For example, deployment in either the dev or production environment.

-Same could also be user to verify action that service account can perform.
+Same could also be user to verify action that service account can perform:

 To learn more about Kubernetes authorization, including details about creating policies using the supported authorization modules, see Authorization on the Kubernetes official documentation.